Ashishjangir1995/Arevea-NFT-Market-1/README.md

 lazymint.sol is for lazyminting to NFT for future transaction to pass the burden from creater to purchase (gass fees)

 ### Smart Contract Functionality in brief
+From the Above Smart contract one is for Single NFT and another is for Multiple NFT , from single NFT we can create Single in Blockchain and that can be buy  sell and trade in NFT market place, for creating single nft in one id is excess amount of gas use so that using one id we can have multiple nfts at one plase , multiple has 2 features one is creating multiple copies and another is creating different items under one id as multiple is called as multiple batch of different nft  at one place.

+Both Single and Multiple has Separate Marketplace to buy sell and trade nft in marketplace.

+Lazy minting is different where the NFT is once minted all creatrion and transaction cost of Blockchain is burn by the buyer itself.